pexip/webapp3-plugin-select-cart/README.md

-# Web App 3 Plugin: Select Cart Plugin
+# Web App 3 Plugin: Select Cart

 This plugin enables users to select specific carts from a department based on a predefined configuration.
 Once a cart is selected, the plugin initiates a call